idamantium/uncommonplaces-jekyll/_projects/sextatnworks.md

 </li>
 </ul>

-<a href="http://sextant.works" target="_blank">Sextantworks</a> (formerly Wanderlust Projects) is an experience design collaboration I started with N.D.
-Austin.
-We make experiences in places you aren’t supposed to be, with a focus on the transformative power of intimacy, transgression, location, and generosity.
+<a href="http://sextant.works" target="_blank">Sextantworks</a> (formerly Wanderlust Projects) practices placemaking and experiential gift design through generosity, location, intimacy, and transgression..
 The Daily Beast called us “New York’s Wildest Underground Event Producers“.
+I started Sextantworks with N.D.
+Austin in 2012.
+We have produced dozens of site specific expereinces in New York City and abroad.

 <ul class="small-block-grid-2">
 <li>